 Constipation (a common side effect of opioid use).

 High or low levels of certain substances (such as calcium and salt) in the blood.

 Treatment of nausea and vomiting in advanced cancer includes ways to keep bowel habits regular.

 In patients with advanced cancer, constipation is one of the most common causes of nausea.
 To prevent constipation, it is important that a regular bowel routine be followed, even if the patient isn't eating.
 Laxatives that soften the stool or stimulate the bowel may help prevent constipation, especially if the patient is being treated with opioids for cancer pain.
 Patients with advanced cancer usually cannot handle high-fiber diets or laxatives with psyllium or cellulose that need to be taken with a lot of fluids.

 Enemas and rectal suppositories are used for short-term, severe episodes of constipation.
 Patients who have a loss of bowel function because of nerve damage (such as a tumor pressing on the spinal cord) may need suppositories for regular bowel emptying.
 Enemas and rectal suppositories are not used in patients who have damage to the bowel wall.
-(See the Constipation section in the PDQ summary on Gastrointestinal Complications and the Side Effects of Opioids section in the PDQ summary on Pain.)
+(See the Constipation section in the PDQ summary on Gastrointestinal Complications and the Using Drugs to Control Pain section in the PDQ summary on Pain.)